bokeh/bokeh/sphinx/source/docs/dev_guide/bokehjs.rst

   Even minor differences in font rendering, for example, will make the pixel-by-pixel comparison fail.

-:ref:`Bokeh's CI <devguide_testing_ci>` runs these tests on Linux, MacOS, and Windows environments.
-The visual baseline comparison tests are located in the :bokeh-tree:`bokehjs/test/integration/` folder and its sub-folders.
+The visual baseline comparison tests are located in the :bokeh-tree:`bokehjs/test/integration/` folder and sub-folders.
+:ref:`Bokeh's CI <devguide_testing_ci>` runs these tests on Linux, macOS, and Windows environments.
 The baseline files for each environment are located in the :bokeh-tree:`bokehjs/test/baselines/` folder.

 Follow these steps to write new visual tests or update existing tests:

-1. Write or update code:
+1. Write or update visual tests:
-    To write a test for BokehJS' testing suite, start by importing the ``display()`` and ``fig()`` functions from the ``_util`` module:
+    To write a visual test for BokehJS' testing suite, start by importing the ``display()`` and ``fig()`` functions from the ``_util`` module:

     .. code-block:: TypeScript